AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 ### Set audience refresh frequency and interval

 Finally, set the desired frequency and date range for the audience to refresh.
 In the current release, the only supported frequency option is **[!UICONTROL Once]**.
-The **[!UICONTROL Once]** frequency means the audiences are activated a single time and are not refreshed throughout the duration of a campaign.
+The **[!UICONTROL Once]** frequency means the audiences are activated a single time and are not refreshed.
 The **[!UICONTROL Date]** option is auto-populated with the current date.

 ![The Audience activation workflow with the Frequency section highlighted.](/help/assets/collaborate/activate/audience-frequency.png)